odpi/egeria-docs/site/docs/concepts/guard.md

-Guards are labels that are created by [governance services](/concepts/governance-service) and are used by the [Governance Engine OMAS](/services/omas/governance-engine/overview) to determine which [governance action](/concepts/governance-action) to run next.
+Guards are labels that are created by [governance services](/concepts/governance-service) and are used by the [Governance Engine OMAS](/services/omas/governance-engine/overview) to determine which [engine action](/concepts/engine-action to run next.

 --8<-- "snippets/abbr.md"